slack-samples/deno-github-functions/README.md

 ##### Deployed application environment variables

-[Deployed apps][deploy] use variables added using `slack env`.
+[Deployed apps](https://api.slack.com/future/deploy) use variables added using `slack env`.
 To add your access token to a Workspace where your deployed app is installed, use the following command (once again, replacing `ACCESS_TOKEN` with your token):

 ```zsh
 $ slack env add GITHUB_TOKEN ACCESS_TOKEN